FilipW98/AirPollutionApp/README.md

 Vist my web app: https://filipw98.github.io/AirPollutionApp/

-• Wroclaw city is set as default.
+• If You don't set any city, Wrocław will be set as default.